 How to Sight in AR 15 Iron

-How to Sight in AR 15 Iron.
-The AR-15 is a shoulder fired, gas-operated, air-cooled semi-automatic assault rifle. ...
-How to Zero...
+The AR-15 is a shoulder fired, gas-operated, air-cooled semi-automatic assault rifle.
+This weapon is similar to the U.S. military service rifles known...

 How to Zero an ACOG Sight